EdwinRodger/MyArchives/README.md

 You can -
 - Write entries (obviously, duh!)
-- Navigate to other day entries by using spinboxes
+- Navigate to other day entries using calendar
 - Edit entries anytime and it will be stored and saved at that time, no need to save it manually 🥳🥳

 Use it to write your different experiences in one place<br>